MTT Poker Strategy from Proven Winners – Crush Your Tournaments

 MTT Poker Tip #4 – Get Aggressive In Later Stages

-As the tournament moves along and gets into the later stages, you will want to ramp up the aggression quite a bit as stealing the blinds becomes more important.
+As the tournament progresses into the later stages, you will want to ramp up the aggression quite a bit as stealing the blinds becomes more important.

 In the early phase of an MTT, stealing 2.5bb with your 200bb stack won’t matter too much, but as your stack dwindles to 30bb and less, successful steals will become critical.